DriveVA: Video Action Models are Zero-Shot Drivers: Related Work

 Latent-dynamics methods, such as LAW~\cite{li2024enhancing}, World4Drive~\cite{zheng2025world4drive}, AdaWM~\cite{wang2025adawm}, and Raw2Drive~\cite{yang2025raw2drive}, learn compact future representations for planning, policy optimization, or robustness, but generally treat the world model as an auxiliary module for supervision or planning guidance rather than using explicit visual rollouts at inference.
 In contrast, visually predictive approaches, including FutureSightDrive~\cite{zeng2025futuresightdrive}, Epona~\cite{zhang2025epona}, DriveVLA-W0~\cite{li2025drivevlaw0}, and DriveLaW~\cite{xia2025drivelaw}, more directly exploit future visual prediction for planning.
 However, existing methods still typically treat visual prediction as an auxiliary signal, an intermediate reasoning process, or a module loosely coupled with planning.
 Even in methods that connect the two more explicitly, video and action generation are often maintained as separate branches, with consistency relying on inter-module feature transfer or multi-stage optimization.
 As a result, mismatches between imagined futures and generated actions can accumulate over time, causing the executed actions to deviate from the future evolution predicted by the world model.

-Built on video diffusion backbones, VAM-style approaches~\citep{ye2026world} offer a promising direction by leveraging strong spatiotemporal priors from web-scale video data.
+Built on video diffusion backbones, recent VAM-style driving models such as VaViM/VaVAM~\cite{bartoccioni2025vavim} explore video generative modeling for autonomous driving, suggesting that video generation priors can provide useful spatiotemporal and physical priors for driving policies.
 Unlike latent world models that learn dynamics from scratch in compact latent spaces~\citep{hafner2019dream, hafner2020mastering, hafner2023mastering, assran2025vjepa2}, they can directly exploit pretrained video representations that already encode rich physical dynamics.
 This suggests that a unified generative formulation of future video and actions may provide tighter coupling between visual forecasting and planning, while also improving transfer across data domains.
 Motivated by this observation, our method adopts a single shared generative process to jointly model future imagination and action generation, and further investigates how data scale and diversity affect generalization in autonomous driving.